yokyak/react-agent/docs/documentation.md

 ```
 *Values*
 A raw SQL query string.
-  * Values from the request object passed from `pre` or the client can be injected in the SQL query using the syntax `:prop`, where `prop` represents a property on the passed request object.
+  * Values from the request object passed from `pre` or the client can be injected into the SQL query with a colon prefix.
+For example `:prop`, where `prop` represents a property on the passed request object.
 Multiple SQL queries can be used in one action by separating them with a semicolon.

 *or*